hckops/hckctl/README.md

 Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.

-Create a custom vulnerable target (single box with specific CVE or whole infrastructes) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.
+Create a custom vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

 Access the managed cloud platform from anywhere, orchestrate complex scenarios and analyze, aggregate and export your results.